Goldschmidt HR, Matz sharp as Cardinals edge Royals 1-0

 DEFENSIVE GEMS

-Royals CF Michael Taylor robbed Andrew Knizer of a home run in the fifth when he caught the ball over the wall in right center and pulled it back in, drawing applause from the crowd for his feat. … In the sixth, Gold Glove LF Tyler O’Neill dove and snagged a line drive by the Royals’ Whit Merrifield just before it hit the grass.
+Royals CF Michael Taylor robbed Andrew Knizer of a home run in the fifth when he caught the ball over the wall in right center and pulled it back in, drawing applause from the crowd.
+“That’s one of the best catches I’ve ever seen,” Matheny said. … In the sixth, Gold Glove LF Tyler O’Neill dove and snagged a line drive by the Royals’ Whit Merrifield just before it hit the grass.

 ROSTER MOVES

-Royals: RHP Matt Peacock and INF Emmanuel Rivera have been optioned to Triple-A Omaha.
+Royals: RHP Matt Peacock and INF Emmanuel Rivera were optioned to Triple-A Omaha.
 C MJ Melendez has been recalled from Omaha.
 Melendez led the minors with 41 home runs last season.

-Cardinals: LHP Packy Naughton has been optioned to the Triple-A Memphis.
-Naugthon, a rookie, appeared in one game following his recall on April 22.
-RHP Aaron Brooks has been designated for assignment.
-Brooks has appeared in five games, totaling 9 1/3 innings pitched in relief.
+Cardinals: LHP Packy Naughton was optioned to the Triple-A Memphis.
+The rookie appeared in one game following his recall on April 22.
+RHP Aaron Brooks was designated for assignment.
+He appeared in five games, totaling 9 1/3 innings in relief.

 TRAINER’S ROOM